cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 ## Recreating your manuscript to create a blueprint for the remainder of the process

 We will next create individual Word documents for each section of our manuscript.
+These individual documents can be later "stitched" together during the Build process using a single Make command.

-*Word documents?*
+#### *Word documents?*

 Although we know the advantages of other document formats, such as Google docs, Markdown or Latex, we still use Word format (and \*gasp\* Endnote).
 We have access and occasionally use tools like Overleaf or Authorea.

-In fact, Markdown and Latex remain integral to our RepMake framework serving a central role in the caption system.
+Even more interesting, Markdown and Latex remain integral to our RepMake framework serving a central role in the caption system. **However, we ultimately convert everything to a Word document for dissemination.**

 It is not hard to explain why so many researchers stick with the Word + Endnote combination.